 PCM to DSD

-To providing a greater level of PCM decoding precision into this kind of DAC, a digital sigma-delta modulator is used.
+To provide a greater level of PCM decoding precision in this kind of DAC, a digital sigma-delta modulator is used.
 Post-modulator another sigma-delta component, this time a demodulator, is used to convert the digital “DSD” to an analog signal.

 Is DSD sound quality better than PCM?